Miiilad/Online-MBRL-with-Guarantees/README.md

 # Online-MBRL-with-Guarantees
-Online MBRL for Optimal Control with Provable Guarantees using SMT solver
+Online MBRL for Optimal Control with Provable Guarantees using SMT Solver